 - Leave a blank space for your missed week and continue plotting on the chart/graph until your 40th week

 Recommended Weight Gain Per Trimester for Single Pregnancy

 There is minimal weight gain during the 1st trimester, about 0.5 to 2 kilograms or 1.1 to 4.4 pounds.
-It is common to lose s significant amount of weight but make sure that it is not more than 5 to 10 percent of your pre-pregnancy weight, as this might be harmful for the baby inside your womb.
+It is common to lose a significant amount of weight but make sure that it is not more than 5 to 10 percent of your pre-pregnancy weight, as this might be harmful to the baby.

 During the 2nd trimester, your weight gain should be steady and gradually increasing with an average of 0.2 to 0.5 kilograms (0.5 to 1 pound) per week.